pyronome/documentation/docs/latest/en/docs/getting-started-signup-and-login.md

 You need to login to use platform services, create projects, edit previously created projects, and generate source code.
 To access the login form, visit [https://pyronome.com/builder/login](https://pyronome.com/builder/login).

 ## Forgot Password Form
 If you do not remember the password you need to enter in the login form, you can reset your password and send it to your email address.
-To access this Forgot Password Form, visit [https://pyronome.com/builder/forgot_password](https://pyronome.com/builder/forgot_password).
+To access the Forgot Password Form, visit [https://pyronome.com/builder/forgot_password](https://pyronome.com/builder/forgot_password).